LahcenEzzara/whatsapp-scraping-python/README.md

     ```

 3. **Set up the ChromeDriver**:
-    - Download the ChromeDriver from the link above.
+    - Download the ChromeDriver from the link [ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing/#stable).
     - Extract the downloaded file.
     - Move the `chromedriver` executable to a directory that is in your system's `PATH`.